Group Relative Attention Guidance for Image Editing: Experiment

 \subsection{Ablation Study}

-\textbf{Difference with CFG.} We compare our approach with the mainstream guidance method, Classifier-Free Guidance (CFG).
-Unlike CFG, which adjusts the denoising direction during the sampling process, our method directly modulates the editing information within the attention layers.
-As shown in Table~\ref{tab:abla} and Figure~\ref{fig:ablation-vis}, varying the CFG strength yields few differences.
-In contrast, GRAG enables precise and continuous control over the editing, producing smooth and consistent adjustments as the editing strength increases, the visual comparsion shown in Figure~\ref{fig:comparison-2}.
+\textbf{Comparison with other guidance method.} Although Classifier-Free Guidance (CFG) can influence the generation results by adjusting the denoising process, it provides only limited control over editing strength and often leads to a noticeable degradation in image quality when the guidance scale is small (e.g., CFG = 1).
+Both attention-based control methods produce visible effects on the edited results; however, Attn-gate exhibits discontinuous control and tends to generate distorted outputs, as shown in the second row on the left of Figure~\ref{fig:comparison-2}.
+Attn-weight achieves a modulation effect most similar to ours, but it may cause incorrect edits—for example, the cat is mistakenly replaced by a horse in Figure~\ref{fig:comparison-2}—and it still fails to ensure smooth and consistent editing, where the flowers first wither and then become unnaturally vibrant as the editing strength increases.
+As shown in Table~\ref{tab:abla} and Figure~\ref{fig:ablation-vis}, GRAG enables precise and continuous control over the editing, producing smooth and consistent adjustments as the editing strength increases, the visual comparsion shown in Figure~\ref{fig:comparison-2}.
 Such controllability is crucial for customized image editing applications.